PicaSwap/Picaswap/README.md

 # Picaswap

-**PicaSwap** is a Decentralized Exchange and implementation of Automated Market Maker designed on Casper Network.
+Decentralized Exchange and implementation of Automated Market Maker designed on Casper Network.

 DeFi solution to give access to exchanges, liquidity pools and yield farming.